Essequibo Islands-West Demerara

 Essequibo Islands-West Demerara (Region 3) is a region of Guyana.

-Split in two by the Essequibo River, Venezuela claims the territory to the west of Essequibo river as part of Delta Amacuro state, what represents Essequibo Islands.
-Unlike West Demerara who is located east of Essequibo river, which means is out of the dispute.
+It is situated around the Essequibo River, the largest river in Guyana that lies between the Orinoco and Amazon rivers of South America.

 It is bordered by the Atlantic Ocean to the north, the region of Demerara-Mahaica and Demerara River to the east, the region of Upper Demerara-Berbice to the south and the region of Pomeroon-Supenaam to the west.
-It contains villages such as Parika, Tuschen and Uitvlugt.
-It contains the three hundred and sixty five islands in the Essequibo river of which three of the largest islands can be found at the mouth of the Essequibo, these are Hogg Island, Wakenaam and Leguan.
+In this region are the villages of Parika, Tuschen and Uitvlugt.
+Along the Essequibo River are 365 islands, of which three of the largest are to be found at the mouth of the Essequibo: Hogg Island, Wakenaam and Leguan.

 Population

 The Government of Guyana has administered three official censuses since the 1980 administrative reforms, in 1980, 1991 and 2002.
 In 2002, the population of Essequibo Islands-West Demerara was recorded at 103,061 people.
 Official census records for the population of Essequibo Islands-West Demerara are as follows: